The Biggest and Smallest Federal Tax Refunds By State

 Of course, it bears mentioning that two of the states receiving top refunds—Texas and Florida—don’t impose a state-level income tax, so this gives those residents an even greater advantage.
-The other five states without state-level income taxes all fall somewhere in the middle of our list when in comes to federal tax refunds.
+The other five states without state-level income taxes all fall somewhere in the middle of our list when it comes to federal tax refunds.
 They’re Alaska, Nevada, South Dakota, Washington, and Wyoming.

-Where Do These Numbers Come From?
-The Methodology
+Where These Numbers Come From: The Methodology

 No, the IRS isn’t wasting your tax dollars by paying employees to calculate these averages.
 What the agency does do, however, is provide the total amount of refunds per state and the number of refunds issued to the taxpayers who live there.
 The rest is simple math.
 SmartAsset did the division based on 2016 data.

-While California residents raked in the most significant total tax refund dollars overall—$38.4 billion—the state doesn’t make the top 10 list of highest average refunds because so many people live there.
+While California residents ranked in the most significant total tax refund dollars overall—$38.4 billion—the state doesn’t make the top 10 list of highest average refunds because so many people live there.
 That total refund amount was divided by 13,651,511 federal tax returns.

-Most of the states on the list of smallest average refunds have comparatively smaller populations.
-But the math would nonetheless be the same, so maybe fewer multimillionaires live there, or maybe their residents are just smarter about not using the IRS as an interest-free savings account.
+Most of the states on the list of the smallest average refunds have comparatively smaller populations.
+The math would nonetheless be the same, so maybe fewer multimillionaires live there, or maybe their residents are just smarter about not using the IRS as an interest-free savings account.
 They complete their W-4 forms so accurately that they don’t end up giving the government any more than they have to over the course of the tax year.